Research Visa Sponsorship Jobs in Michigan

 Which companies and institutions sponsor visas for research roles in Michigan?

-The University of Michigan and Michigan State University are among the most active sponsors for research positions in the state, regularly filing H-1B petitions for postdoctoral researchers, research scientists, and laboratory staff.
+The University of Michigan and Michigan State University are among the most active sponsors for research positions in the state, regularly filing H-1B visa petitions for postdoctoral researchers, research scientists, and laboratory staff.
 Large health systems including Henry Ford Health and Spectrum Health also sponsor research roles.
 Beyond academia and healthcare, companies like Dow Chemical, Kellogg, and automotive technology firms in the Detroit metro sponsor applied research positions.

 Which visa types are most common for research jobs in Michigan?